 Planning the appetizer menu for a party?
 These tempting crispy Crab Cakes With a Curried Mango Sauce would look great alongside your ceviche on your appetizer tray.
 If you are looking to use some of that leftover sushi rice and want something sweet, look no further than these Matcha Green Tea and White Chocolate Rice Truffles.

-Continue exploring delicious recipes packed with Latin flavors by trying this Arroz con Leche Cuban recipe next!
+Continue exploring delicious recipes packed with Latin flavors by trying this Arroz con Leche Cuban recipe next or a recipe for Mexican rice.
+Alternatively, check out this Spanish paella recipe made with our specialty Mahatma® Medium Grain Parboiled Rice!